 So with this in mind, despite not enjoying the experience, students are more than used to the way their studies are now conducted.
-At this point, no one is entirely sure of when life will return to complete normality, which includes seeing the return of students onto campus at a bigger capacity.
+At this point, no one is entirely sure of when life will return to complete normality, which includes seeing the return of students on campus at a bigger capacity.

-Also, by the time May 17th comes around, university classes would have already finished or near enough be concluding.
+Also, by the time May 17th comes around, university classes would have already finished or near enough concluding.
 Mark Fudge, the chair of the British Association Counselling and Psychotherapy’s Universities and Colleges Division acknowledged that students will be frustrated at this prospect.
-"Many students have been understandably frustrated with the uncertainty and being left out of the narrative of initial restriction easing,” said Fudge.
+“Many students have been understandably frustrated with the uncertainty and being left out of the narrative of initial restriction easing,” said Fudge.

 While students have been stuck at home and have not been able to taste the typical university experience, with this in mind it is understandable why countless students feel let down.
 “Different students were affected by the lockdown in different ways – some found staying at home comforting, but some have felt like they missed out on the university experience.”